drscotthawley/NASH_time_align/README.md

 # Learning (to do) Time Alignment
 *or "Neural Beat Detective"*

 A proposal for collaboration in the NASH Hackathon.
+This is limited-scope project for which diverse ideas, perspectives, and skillsets could really pay off!

 ## Summary
 Training a network to learn time alignment, e.g. drum performance editing, as an audio effect.
 In the music production industry, this is "grunt work" that typically done "by hand": algorithms such as Beat Detective provide a good first approximation, but invariably need to be corrected by humans.